IMPURE TRUSTS EXPOSED

 This section has its own characteristics distinct from the other chapters.
 Although there are other narrative sections, they are all rather small.

 Isaiah also uses these chapters as a special introduction to chapters 40-66 so that we can properly appreciate them.
 Judah would no longer be the focus.
 God wanted to show that He would indeed keep his promises to His people.
 Something much better was coming than what the best kings and kingdoms could present.
-In the following chapters God is going to reveal to us wonderful news in much clearer detail than before.
+In the following chapters, God will reveal to us wonderful news in much clearer detail than before.

 Chapter 36